deavmi/homepage/content/blog/vinyl-with-v6.md

 You can use the Raspberry Pi `rpi-flasher` (I ran it using `sudo` because the access rights didn't work even with a running policy kit like `lxpolkit`).

-Once you have it open you will want to navigate to the "Other section"
+Once you have it open you will want to navigate to the "Other section":

 ![](/img/vinyl/other.png)

 Then we want to go to the "Ubuntu" section:

 ![](/img/vinyl/ubuntu_section.png)

 Lastly, click on this one - this is the image we will be using for our Raspberry Pi Zero:

 ![](/img/vinyl/rpi_image.png)

 **Now** you will want to click the little configuration button at the bottom and configure the few settings you can to your needs.
 I decided it would make sense to get SSH configured for password access now along with configuring the Pi's settings such that on boot it would join my home network and then lastly the user and password to create:

 ![](/img/vinyl/rpi_setup.png)

 > By the way, setting the hostname is nice as you will be able to (if your machine has Avahi - most distros do) discover your device's IP by doing `ping vinylpi.local`.